Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 20.33.11 UTC
+- WIB: Kamis, 4 September 2025 21.26.31 UTC
-- WITA: Kamis, 4 September 2025 21.33.11 UTC
+- WITA: Kamis, 4 September 2025 22.26.31 UTC
-- WIT: Kamis, 4 September 2025 22.33.11 UTC
+- WIT: Kamis, 4 September 2025 23.26.31 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology